Mark Ingram II Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Mark Ingram II Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-There will be player props available for Mark Ingram II ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
-AFC South rivals meet in Week 6 when Ingram and the Houston Texans (1-4) play the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Ahead of placing any prop bet wagers on Mark Ingram II for Sunday's game, which starts at 1:00 PM ET on CBS, here are some insights and stats to consider to make the best bets.
+AFC South rivals hit the field in Week 6 when Ingram and the Houston Texans (1-4) meet the Indianapolis Colts (1-4) at Lucas Oil Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.